 If your idea of a perfect cluster tool is one that mirrors how Google itself groups queries, Thruuu is worth a look.
 The app scrapes every top-100 result for each keyword you upload, then measures URL overlap to decide which terms belong together.

 Thruuu's crawler pulls title tags, H1s, and ranking URLs for up to 100 positions per query.
 It then applies a similarity algorithm, overlap = (shared URLs ÷ min(total URLs)), to bucket keywords whose search results strongly intersect.
+Because it relies on actual ranking data rather than semantic guesses, the resulting groups tend to align tightly with how search engines interpret intent.

 Free tier handles 50 keywords per project; Pro plans start around $19/month for larger lists and unlimited exports.